RyotaMarco/RyotaMarco/README.md

-## Heyy!
-I'm Marcos Eduardo a self-taught Java and back-end student
+## Hey!
+I’m Marcos Eduardo, a Data Science student and a Go enthusiast.

-- I'm currently looking to improve my knowledge of java and backend.☕
+- I’m currently looking to improve my knowledge in Data, Machine Learning, Statistics, and Math.
+I’m also currently in love with Go lang.
-- I'm looking for my first opportunity as a dev.
+- I’m doing some freelance work and trying to land my first job as a Data Scientist.
-- Contact me by email: marcos@nouva.se 📫
+- You can contact me by email at marcos@nouva.se 📫
 - My LinkeIn: <a href = "https://www.linkedin.com/in/marcos-eduardo-121603236/"> LinkedIn 📫

 <div>